GilLevi/AgeGenderDeepLearning/README.md

 Project page: http://www.openu.ac.il/home/hassner/projects/cnn_agegender/

-If you find our models useful, please add suitable reference to our paper in your work.
+If you find our models or code useful, please add suitable reference to our paper in your work.

 ---